Presupposition: Factive verbs

 In Western epistemology, there is a tradition originating with Plato of defining knowledge as justified true belief.
 On this definition, for someone to know X, it is required that X be true.
 A linguistic question thus arises regarding the usage of such phrases: does a person who states "John knows X" implicitly claim the truth of X?
 Steven Pinker explored this question in a popular science format in a 2007 book on language and cognition, using a widely publicized example from a speech by a U.S. president.
 A 2003 speech by George W. Bush included the line, "British Intelligence has learned that Saddam Hussein recently sought significant quantities of uranium from Africa."
 Over the next few years, it became apparent that this intelligence lead was incorrect.
 But the way the speech was phrased, using a factive verb, implicitly framed the lead as truth rather than hypothesis.
-There is however a strong alternative view that factivity thesis, the proposition that relational predicates having to do with knowledge, such as knows, learn, remembers, and realized, presuppose the factual truth of their object, is incorrect.
+There is however a strong alternative view that the factivity thesis, the proposition that relational predicates having to do with knowledge, such as knows, learn, remembers, and realized, presuppose the factual truth of their object, is incorrect.